-This is a review of one of the best secured credit cards on the market, the Discover it Secured offers benefits and rewards while helping you rebuild or establish your credit history.
+One of the best secured cards on the market, the Discover it Secured offers benefits and rewards while helping you rebuild or establish your credit history.

 This card is designed to help you improve or rebuild your credit, and it reports to all three of the major credit bureaus.
 So as long as you use it responsibly, you’ll be adding more positive activity to your credit reports.

 The Discover it Secured is one of the better offers because it provides a lot of cash back compared to other secured cards.
 That’s especially true because Discover will double what you earn in your first year.
-You’ll also get a number of handy benefits from Discover, including the ability to check one of your FICO credit scores.
+You’ll get a few handy benefits from Discover, including the ability to check one of your FICO credit scores.

 Is this card right to help you improve your credit?
 Read our comprehensive review to find out.

 We gave the Discover it Secured 5 out of 5 Stars because it has favorable terms and provides a surprising amount of cash back.
 When it comes to cards for people with poor credit, this is a rare find.

 This is a secured credit card, which means you’re going to need to put down a refundable security deposit when you’re approved.
 Your credit limit will be equal to the amount of your deposit.

 A minimum deposit of $200 is required.
 Your maximum credit limit will be determined by your credit history, along with your income and ability to pay.
 The maximum security deposit and credit limit possible is $2,500.

 You’ll receive your security deposit back when or if you close out the card.
 Discover will also check your account and credit in general every eight months for responsible behavior.
 If they like what they see, they may refund your security deposit.